SophieHubert/Project_2_Mid-Bootcamp/README.md

  - Tableau

-To self-manage the project i have been using Kanban board
+To manage the project i have been using Kanban board